nebuly-ai/optimate/apps/accelerate/chatllama/README.md

 - Compared to the original ChatGPT, the training process and single-GPU inference are much faster and cheaper by taking advantage of the smaller size of LLaMA architectures.
 Compared to the original ChatGPT, the training process and single-GPU inference can be much faster taking advantage of the smaller size of LLaMA architectures.
 - ChatLLaMA has built-in support for DeepSpeed ZERO to speedup the fine-tuning process.
-ChatLLaMA integrates DeepSpeed ZERO to speedup the fine-tuning process.
 - The library also supports all LLaMA model architectures (7B, 13B, 33B, 65B), so that you can fine-tune the model according to your preferences for training time and inference performance.

 If you like the project, please show your support by [leaving a star ⭐](https://github.com/nebuly-ai/nebullvm/stargazers).